 IdentityForce has two main personal identity-protection products, and you can try the cheaper one for free for two weeks.

-The UltraSecure+Credit plan ups the cost to $23.99/month (or $239.50 per year) and lets you see your credit reports, updated quarterly, from all three bureaus as well as the VantageScore 3.0 credit scores drawn from each report.
+For full credit monitoring, you'll need the UltraSecure+Credit plan.
+It ups the cost to $23.99/month (or $239.50 per year) and lets you see your credit reports, updated quarterly, from all three bureaus as well as the VantageScore 3.0 credit scores drawn from each report.
 There's also a powerful credit simulator and graphing tool showing your credit scores over time.

 Tom's Guide readers get a substantial discount on either plan, making the UltraSecure plan $8.99/month ($89.90/year) and the UltraSecure+Credit plan $19.99/month ($199.90/year) if you buy a subscription through the Tom's Guide website.

 IdentityForce also has a family option for each plan, although they're not listed on the website; but you can call the company at (866) 719-6831 to request either one.